mediafellows/mediafellows.github.io/collections/_features/01_websites.md

 subtitle_2: Go for a fully custom design
 subimage_2: /assets/img/features/details/website-custom.png
 subtext_2: "If you'd rather have your client-facing platform skinned with a fully custom design from scratch, we are on hand to help define the requirements and guide your design team towards a comprehensive specification our developers can put into action.
 Alternatively, our trusted design partners are available in case you would like us to lead the design process itself.
 The end result: A unique implementation of our client-facing platform with no compromise towards matching your corporate identity or detailed style guide."

+example_text: Take a look at our projects showcasing our direct online marketing & sales features
+example_link: projects#lgtv

 ---

 <div class="row">